Monstera deliciosa: Uses

 In those areas where it grows naturally, M. deliciosa is considered a delicacy due to its sweet and exotic flavor.
 The fruit may be ripened by cutting it when the first scales begin to lift up and it begins to exude a pungent odor.
 It is wrapped in a paper bag and set aside until the scales begin popping off.
 The scales are then brushed off or fall away to reveal the edible flesh underneath.
 The flesh, which is similar to pineapple in texture, can be cut away from the core and eaten.
 It has a fruity taste similar to jackfruit and pineapple.
-The unripe green fruits can irritate the throat and the latex of the leaves and vines can create rashes in the skin, because both contain potassium oxalate: that is the reason why the fruits have to be consumed when the scales lift up.
+The unripe green fruits can irritate the throat and the latex of the leaves and vines can create rashes in the skin, because both contain calcium oxalate: that is the reason why the fruits have to be consumed when the scales lift up.
 The black irritant fibers can be swept off with the application of a little citrus juice.

 The aerial roots have been used as ropes in Peru, and to make baskets in Mexico.
 In Martinique, the root is used to make a traditional medicine for snakebites.
 In Mexico, it is used as traditional medicine for the relief of arthritis symptoms.